This Stuffed Pepper Soup Recipe takes classic stuffed peppers and turns them into a rich, hearty, and comforting meal the whole family will love!

 Storage

-Yes!
-As long as you leave out the rice, this soup freezes great.
-Let it cool completely, then transfer to freezer-safe containers.
-Label, date, and freeze for up to 3 months.
-Thaw overnight in the fridge, then reheat on the stovetop, adding a splash of beef broth if needed to thin it out.
+Yes.
+Leave out the rice and this soup freezes great.
+Let it cool fully, transfer to freezer safe containers, label, and freeze up to 3 months.
+Thaw overnight in the fridge and reheat on the stovetop, adding a splash of beef broth if needed.

 5 from 3 votes

-Stuffed Pepper Soup packs all the classic stuffed pepper flavors—savory meat, tender rice, and seasoned veggies—into one hearty, comforting bowl!
+This Stuffed Pepper Soup Recipe packs all the classic stuffed pepper flavors: savory meat, tender rice, and seasoned veggies, all in one hearty, comforting bowl!

 Prep Time: 15 minutes